-Quality measure Description Result Notes/Comments Overall response rate The proportion of eligible respondents that took part in NZCVS.
-81% Main sample = 81%, booster sample = 80%.
-Male respondent proportion Census data shows that males make up 49 percent of the adult population in New Zealand.
+Quality measure Description Result Notes/Comments Male respondent proportion Census data shows that males make up 49 percent of the adult population in New Zealand.
 Females live in smaller households on average than males, so will tend to predominate in the NZCVS because only one respondent is selected from each household.
 The unweighted proportion of males in the sample is thus expected to be lower than the census figure.
-To ensure the survey is representative, male ratios are monitored at the individual interviewer level.
-43%
+43% To ensure the survey is representative, male ratios are monitored at the individual interviewer level.